 The a6400 is the first in the series to have a built-in interval timer (a great addition since the option was no longer available through Sony's Play Memories app).
 However, you have to use a separate program on your computer to create a stop-motion movie (Nikon DSLRs can automatically put the movie together in camera).
 Sony's free Image Edge software can be used to create a stop-motion movie, but it would be easier and more convenient to have in-camera processing.

 Although Sony has improved its menu system as noted above with its My Menu and My Dial options, navigating the a6400's settings can be a challenge, especially those new to Sony cameras.
 Expect to spend a lot of time becoming familiar with the menus.
 Unfortunately, the online user manual isn't as helpful as one would hope.

-Despite some of its shortcomings, such as lack of in-body image stabilization and limited touch-screen capabilities, the Sony a6400 is a solid camera within the increasingly crowded mirrorless market.
+Despite some of its shortcomings, such as lack of in-body image stabilization and limited touch-screen capabilities, the Sony a6400 is a solid camera within the increasingly crowded mid-range mirrorless market that also includes the likes of the Nikon Z50 and Canon EOS M6 Mark II.
 And it's good to know that Sony hasn't abandoned its APS-C line given the popularity of full-frame cameras.
 Having that extra telephoto reach with a cropped sensor allows users to mount smaller, lighter lenses than those on a full-frame camera to achieve the same field of view.

 But it's the new tracking and eye AF technology that's really the selling point of the a6400.
 It's not perfect, but it brings the camera's abilities closer to that of higher-end mirrorless models.
 If in-body image stabilization is a must for you, the $1,198 Sony a6500 may be a better bet.
 But one has to wonder if — and when — Sony will update the a6500 with the performance enhancements of the a6400.
 That may be a camera worth waiting for.